Silfaz/digitalgarden/content/trips/SL2 Nord till syd.md

 # SL2 Southern half

 ## Planning
-20-30 km chunks with good public transport connections on either side Easter week 2024 (24 March - 1 April)
+20-30 km chunks with good public transport connections on either side.
+Do in day trips or 2-day trips from Malmö.

 ### Day 1 Hörby - Löberöd (23 km)
+_Easter 2024_
 Bus: From Malmö C, Skåneexpressen 1 (to Kristianstad), 51 min to Hörby busstation.
 Train + bus: From Malmö Triangeln, train to Lund (20 min), then Skåneexpressen 2 (to Hörby), 38 min to Hörby busstation.